-The WRRC spaces, programs, and services are open to all.
+The WRRC is open to all genders.
 The WRRC offers confidential support and referrals on a wide range of topics, including sexual assault and dating violence.

-LGBTQIA (Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual Resource Center) 530-752-2452 lgbtqia.ucdavis.edu The LGBTQIA Resource Center provides an open, safe, inclusive and confidential space and community for all individuals.
+LGBTQIA (Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual Resource Center) 530-752-2452 lgbtqia.ucdavis.edu

+The LGBTQIA Resource Center provides an open, safe, inclusive and confidential space and community for all individuals.